YuvalHasson/oop2_Legend_of_Zelda/README.md

 # The Legend Of Zelda Clone
-Our rendition of the classic game made using C++ and SFML as graphics library.
-The player's goal is to navigate through dungeons filled with puzzles and enemies.
+Our rendition of the classic game made using C++ and SFML as graphics library.<br />The player's goal is to navigate through dungeons filled with puzzles and enemies.
 The first, is a mandatory dungeon and rewards the player with a sword, essential for progressing to the optional next dungeon, where a powerful bow awaits.
 Ultimately, the game concludes with a battle against the evil wizard, whose defeat marks the end of game.

 ## Video Overview:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/jM9-a42St-8/0.jpg)](https://www.youtube.com/watch?v=jM9-a42St-8)